Aircloak/TrainingMaterial/Analyst workshop.md

 - Quick overview over functionality
   - Point to docs capabilities slide
   - Show how to find the "User guides"
+  - Differences to Oracle SQL
+    - No WINDOW function support
 - Aggregates
   - `null`-values
     - When, why